DXHeroes/knowledge-base-content/practices/software_development_kit.md

 **Keep it Simple and Intuitive**

 Keep the codebase simple and straightforward will allow more users to adopt the SDK.
-Intuitive method signatures and abstractions help the users in utilising the SDK effectively.
+Intuitive method signatures and abstractions help the users in utilizing the SDK effectively.

-If an user is familiar with the language and the platform, they should be able to start using the SDK within a short period.
-Classes and methods accessible to the user should have intuitive parameters relevant to the function they are expected to perform.
+If a user is familiar with the language and the platform, they should be able to start using the SDK within a short period.
+Classes and methods accessible to the user should have intuitive parameters relevant to the function they want to perform.

-The SDK should follow the standard design patterns for the platform and language they are meant to be used for.
-Non-standard patterns and complex abstractions can make it confusing to the user and they might end up not using the SDK.
+The SDK should follow the standard design patterns for selected platforms and languages.
+Non-standard patterns and complex abstractions can make it confusing to the user, and they might end up not using the SDK.

 **Keep it Up-to-date**

 Use a consistent code style to avoid confusion for future developers and users.
-The documentation and changelog should be updated after every change to the codebase.
+You should update your documentation and changelog after every change to the codebase.
 Use [Semantic Versioning](/practices/semantic-versioning) to maintain and track releases.

-As features are added and removed, the codebase should be cleaned up from time to time.
-Deprecated code should be pruned and security vulnerabilities should be addressed regularly.
-If the SDK has dependencies or prerequisites, consider security updates and apply them.
+As you add features or remove them, consider cleaning your codebase.
+Remove deprecated code and address security vulnerabilities regularly.
+If the SDK has dependencies or prerequisites, update them as well.

 **Have Good Documentation**

 Proper documentation of the various parts of the SDK is essential for the users to use the SDK.
-The documentation should explain the usage of the included libraries, classes, and also contain sample code that can be used by the user to familiarize themselves with the SDK.
-All edge cases should be documented and there should be little to no scope of guesswork on the part of the user.
+The documentation should explain the usage of the included libraries, classes, and it could contain sample code to familiarize developers with the SDK.
+Document all edge cases, and there should be no scope of guesswork on the user's part.

-If the SDK bundles an API, it is important to document and provide insight on how the calls to interfaces are made and what processes can be overriden.
-The documentation should be written keeping all levels of audience in mind and use of excessive technical jargon should be minimized.
+When your SDK uses an API, document, and provide insight into how the API calls work and how your processes run.
+The documentation should keep all levels of the audience in mind and don't over-use technical jargon.

 **Make the SDK Accessible**

-The SDK should practically be available for users to obtain and start developing using the tools it contains.
-Use an accessible repository for supported languaged to distrubute the SDK or have a file storage or distribution facility in place.
-The documentation should also be easily available.
-If the SDK is open-source, host the source code that is accessible to the public to allow collaboration and community contribution.
+Make your SDK available for users by using an accessible repository for supported languaged, have file storage or distribution facility in place.
+The documentation should also be available.
+If the SDK is open-source, host the source code at places that encourage collaboration and community contribution.

 ## Common Pitfalls of an SDK

-- Tracing bugs and errors might be difficult if the SDK is not extensively documented.
+- Missing proper documentation makes tracing bugs and errors difficult for developers
-- The SDK needs to be written and maintained for each supported functionality or service.
+- Developers don't maintain SDK for each supported functionality or service
-- The SDK needs to be implemented in every programming language which you want to support.
+- Desired programming languages are not supported in your SDK
-- Third-party libraries in SDKs might require special permissions which you may not want to support.
+- Third-party libraries in SDKs can have different permissions
 - There can be licensing issues if the licensing terms for your application and the SDK differ.

 ## Resources for SDK